 Rodney Teed is of the grouse clan, born and raised in Saik’uz.
 He finished high school and went on to trade school (BCIT – gas fitter) Infrastructure in various places such as Saik’uz, Vancouver, Edmonton, and Calgary!

 Rodney also plays in a band “Playing for Keeps” which focuses on both Country and Rock music.
-He is the proud father of 1 son and 1 daughter and 3 grandsons, he also says that he’s been happily married to Amber for over 32 years now!
+He is the proud father of 1 son, 1 daughter, and 3 grandsons, and has been happily married to his wife, Amber, for over 30 years now!